emilbratt/EDU/self_study/programming/puzzles/Advent_of_Code/c_sharp/2023/README.md

 I think a good way to approach these concepts is by first looking at the [Fibonacci sequence](https://en.wikipedia.org/wiki/Dynamic_programming#Fibonacci_sequence) example.

 If I understand this correctly, it is all about defining sub-problems and attacking them first.\
-Solving the sub-probles according to the set of rules and then build solutions keeping only the onse that still follow the set of rules.\
+Solving the sub-problems according to the set of rules and then build solutions keeping only the ones that still follow the set of rules.\
 But, ..I am still wrapping my head around this..

-I might update this paragraph with more at a later time.
-Now I need to rest.. :)

 ### Day 13